 Like water and ice, they differ to you.

 Diverse forms, nothing more,

 All things divine, though hidden from view!

-One of my favorite topics is the idea that God and creation are both the same reality.
-It's part of my definition of mysticism.
+One of my favorite topics is the idea that God and creation are both the same reality and this is the core of the nondual tradition.
 Fundamentally, God is truly without any form whatsoever and yet through the mysterious process of creation - which happens continuously throughout and before all time - the Formless gives birth to that which does indeed appear to have form.
 One analogy that I use is liquid water and solid ice.
 They both are made from hydrogen and oxygen, H2O, which in this analogy stands for the unseen formless divine essence.
 This divine essence can manifest itself in different forms which of course have different properties, different characteristics.
 If you did not know the truth, you might be certain that liquid water and solid ice have nothing in common at all.
 Yet these wildly different things share the exact same essence.

 Is this what's going on with God and creation?
 The mystic says, “Yes!”
 And the implications are mind-blowing!

 With this mystical understanding, you will perceive every act as a divine act, every thought as a divine thought, every emotion as a divine emotion and every thing as the divine in physical form.

 You are not simply connected to God; every aspect of your being is divine!

 God is not just deep within you at a special place; you are divine at every level!

 Can it be true, though hidden from you?